jonathanmelitski/DynamAIc/DynamAIc/Instructions.md

 Prompt: What is this error
 Response: take a screenshot, look for error, give appropriate response
 Note: See that the user never explicitly mentioned a screenshot, it's just very clear that when it wasn't provided it is probably on screen.

+Prompt: Is anything on screen not in local storage
+Response: realize that we will need both screenshot and local storage so execute these functions in parallel, make judgement based on final result.
+Note: Parallel function calls should be used wherever possible